mediacloud/sous-chef/README.md

 the 'tests' folder there contains recipes which demonstrate the basic shape and functionality of the tool

+The [Atom Wishlist](Atom_Wishlist.md) is where I am storing the list of new components I'll be adding as time moves on.

 #### Installation
-Right now just clone via github and run at root.
-This is not quite ready for primetime yet, so there's no packaging solution.
+This is not quite ready for primetime yet, so there's no formal packaging solution.
+For now just clone via github and install requirements.txt.
+You should be able to run a recipe from the root of this project.

 ### Under The Hood: